Thursday's Scottish Gossip

-Scottish Gossip: Celtic, Rangers, Panzo, Aberdeen, Hewitt, VAR
+Scottish Gossip: Celtic, Starfelt, Lustig, Rangers, Panzo, Aberdeen, Hewitt, VAR

 Last updated on .From the section Scottish

-Celtic defender Carl Starfelt is enjoying being at Celtic and will let his agent deal with any interest from England's Premier League.
+Defender Carl Starfelt is enjoying being at Celtic and will let his agent deal with any interest from England's Premier League.
 (Express)

 Mikael Lustig believes the current Celtic "absolutely compare" to the side he played in under Brendan Rodgers.
 (Record)